 This expert is no longer a staff member at The Heritage Foundation.

-As research fellow in labor economics at The Heritage Foundation, James Sherk researches ways to promote competition and mobility in the workforce rather than erect barriers that prevent workers from getting ahead.
+As a former research fellow in labor economics at The Heritage Foundation, James Sherk researched ways to promote competition and mobility in the workforce rather than erect barriers that prevent workers from getting ahead.

 His research showed that federal employees make significantly more than comparable workers in the private sector.
 The findings attracted widespread national attention and contributed to the decision of President Obama and congressional leaders to suspend scheduled across-the-board pay increases for federal workers.